backdrop-contrib/customerror/README.txt

    - Go to Configuration -> System -> Custom error
    - Enter any title and description you want for the 404 (not found) and 403 (access denied) pages.
-   - The Set theme to be used on the error pages.
+   - You may also set theme to be used on the error pages.
 The first option (System default) lets the system set the theme.
 Each of the remaining options lets you set an explicit theme to be used on error pages (but it will not override the administration theme, if set).
    - You can use any HTML tags to format the text.
    Click on Save configuration.